syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 ## Setting header and footer

-The SfDataGrid provides a way to display additional content at the top (header) or bottom (footer) of the page when exporting to PDF by handling the `DataGridPdfExportingController.HeaderAndFooterExporting` event.
+The SfDataGrid offers a way to include additional content at the top (header) or bottom (footer) of the page when exporting to PDF.
+This can be achieved by handling the `DataGridPdfExportingController.HeaderAndFooterExporting` event.

-You can insert string in the header and footer in PdfHeaderFooterEventHandler.
-Setting `PdfPageTemplateElement` as `PdfHeaderFooterEventArgs.PdfDocumentTemplate.Top` loads the content at the top of the page.
-Setting the `PdfPageTemplateElement` as `PdfHeaderFooterEventArgs.PdfDocumentTemplate.Bottom` loads the content at the bottom of the page.
+To insert a string in the header or footer, you need to use the `PdfHeaderFooterEventHandler`.
+By setting the `PdfPageTemplateElement` as `PdfHeaderFooterEventArgs.PdfDocumentTemplate.Top`, you can load the content at the top of the page.
+Similarly, setting the `PdfPageTemplateElement` as `PdfHeaderFooterEventArgs.PdfDocumentTemplate.Bottom` will load the content at the bottom of the page.

 {% tabs %}
 {% highlight c# %}